mdn/content/files/en-us/web/css/filter_effects/using_filter_effects/index.md

 {{CSSRef}}

 CSS Filters enable may visual effects that used to be reserved to costly image editing applications.
-The CSS {{cssxref("filter")}} and {{cssxref("backdrop-filter")}} properties provides access to effects like blur or color shifting, impacting the rendering of images, backgrounds, and borders, or any element on which it is applied.
+The CSS {{cssxref("filter")}} and {{cssxref("backdrop-filter")}} properties provides access to effects like blur or color shifting, impacting the rendering of text, images, backgrounds, and borders, or any element on which it is applied.

 The [CSS filter effects](/en-us/docs/Web/CSS/filter_effects/) module defines the {{cssxref("&lt;filter-function&gt;")}} data type which provides 10 different graphical effects that can alter the appearance of an element as well as the ability to reference an SVG filter with a URL to an [SVG filter element](/en-US/docs/Web/SVG/Element/filter).

 ## Applying a filter to an image

 There are two filter properties defined in the CSS filter effects module enable applying zero, one, or more graphical effects to an element, like blur, sepia, or a drop-shadow.
 With `filter`, the effects are applied to the element on which the `filter` property is defined.
-With `backdrop-filter`, the graphical effects are applied to the content behind the element, or the element's "backgdrop.
+With `backdrop-filter`, the graphical effects are applied to the area behind the element, or the element's "backdrop".
+The `backdrop-filter` property is often used to make foreground content more legible when the larger area upon which it located would otherwise not provide enough contrast to alw

+The `filter` and `backdrop-filter` properties take as their value a filter function list, containing one or more filter-functions or or the default keyword `none`.

 There are 10 CSS filter functions.
 The following table lists the filter functions, their equivalent SVG filter element, their initial interpolation, or default, value, and the function's parameter data type: